Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slide/setshowmastershapes/_index.md

 ---
 title: setShowMasterShapes
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slide/setshowmastershapes/
+url: /php-java/aspose.slides/slide/setshowmastershapes/
 ---

-## setShowMasterShapes(boolean value)  function
+## setShowMasterShapes(boolean value)  method

  Specifies if shapes on the master slide should be shown on slides or not.
  Read/write  boolean.

+### Returns
+void

 ---